coughingmouse/Korean-Romanization/Modern_Korean_MKSR.md

 1. Kwotation marks are preferred over other types of punctuations.
 1. American conventions reqardig typoqraphic forms are recommended.
 1. Use ⟨.⟩ to separate by syllables.
-1. For academic usage for what is not specified here, various practices using Yale Romanization are accepted.

 ______

 ## Addon